nla/outbackcdx/README.md

 Usage: java -jar outbackcdx.jar [options...]

-  -b bindaddr           Bind to a particular IP address -d datadir            Directory to store index data under -i                    Inherit the server socket via STDIN (for use with systemd, inetd etc) -j jwks-url perm-path Use JSON Web Tokens for authorization
+  -b bindaddr           Bind to a particular IP address -c, --context-path url-prefix
+                        Set a URL prefix for the application to be mounted under -d datadir            Directory to store index data under -i                    Inherit the server socket via STDIN (for use with systemd, inetd etc) -j jwks-url perm-path Use JSON Web Tokens for authorization